- Soluble salts

 Because manure, biosolids, and compost made from manure or biosolids may be high in salts, do not add more than 1 inch per season without a soil test to evaluate salt levels.
 An amendment with up to 10 dS/m total salts is acceptable if mixed through the upper six to eight inches of a low-salt soil (less than 1 dS/m).
 Amendments with a salt content greater than 10 dS/m are questionable.
 Avoid these soil amendments in soils that are already high in salts (above 3 dS/m) when growing the salt sensitive plants.

 Note: Because soil amendments are not regulated in Colorado, do not assume that products sold in bags or by bulk are necessarily low in salt content and good for the garden’s soil.
 Many commercially available sources of manure, biosolids, and compost made with manure or biosolids have excessively high levels of salt.
+Some companies do test, so ask if they have recent salt levels of the amendment.

 On marginally salty soils, concentrate on gradually improving the soil organic content and activity of soil microorganisms and earthworms.
 Do not exceed recommended rates per application as large quantities of organic matter can hold salts next to plant roots and cause injury.
-Organic amendments applied over time improve soil tilth, which then will improve the potential for effective leaching as well as plant growth
+Organic amendments applied over time improve soil tilth, which then will improve the potential for effective leaching as well as plant growth.

 Plants grown on salty soils are less tolerant of dry soil conditions.
 Plants will require more frequent irrigation, with reduced amounts of water.

 Within pedestrian and vehicle safety limits, avoid the use of de-icing salts.
 Consider the use of sand or other abrasive materials for use on slick sidewalks and pavement.
-Where de-icing salts are routinely used, expect to find salt problems in adjacent soils and drainage swales where the snow melt runs.
+Where de-icing salts are routinely used, expect to find salt problems in adjacent soils and drainage swales where the snowmelt runs.
 Because soil salt levels from de-icing salts easily rise above the tolerance of even the most salt-tolerant plants, a rock mulch area without plants may be a better landscape design solution in salt use areas.

 For additional details on soil salt issues, refer to the following CSU Extension fact sheets #7.227, Growing Turf on Salt-Affected Sites.